JFTechnology/ember-keycloak-auth/README.md

 # ember-keycloak-auth

 ember-keycloak-auth is an addon that can be installed with Ember CLI.
 It is intended for EmberJS applications accessing REST services secured by the Keycloak authentication server from Redhat/JBoss (http://keycloak.jboss.org).

-It is intended to ...
+## Features overview

- * present the Keycloak JS adapter in a service that can be injected into an EmberJS app,
+ * presents the Keycloak JS adapter in a service that can be injected into an EmberJS app
- * provide a simple mixin that can be used with Ember Routes to check authentication on transition.
+ * provide a simple mixin that can be used with Ember Routes to check authentication on transition
- * provide a mixin that can be used with Ember data adapters to manage authentication headers whenever calls are made to a Keycloak secured backend via the Ember data framework,
+ * provide a mixin that can be used with Ember data adapters to manage authentication headers whenever calls are made to a Keycloak secured backend via the Ember data framework
  * a few small utility components for display user login state

- ** This is version 0.1.x

 ## Installation